• Skip to primary navigation

 Old Fashioned Chocolate Pound Cake

-Easy to make and about as rich and decadent a chocolate cake that you'll find anywhere.
-It's impressive to serve by itself and delicious with fresh fruit or ice cream.
+Easy to make and about as rich and decadent a chocolate cake as you'll find anywhere.
+It's impressive to serve by itself and delicious with fresh fruit, Easy Homemade Raspberry Jam or ice cream.
+Looking for more?
+For another dessert option, try my Tiramisu Cake for Dessert!

 Print Rate Pin Recipe